 Online payments include a 3.1 percent processing fee that will appear as a tax when you check out.
-The payment form is set up to take payments for up to three travelers.
-If you want to pay for more than three travelers, you can choose the one traveler option and change the number in the shopping cart.
+The final payment due is $234.
+There is also an option for past due payments.
+To pay for more than one traveler, choose the appropriate option and change the number in the shopping cart.

 In addition to an active performance schedule in the Santa Fe area, the Santa Fe High Choir and its members have performed from California to Italy and have won numerous group and solo awards.
 The choir is a top scorer in district and state contests and typically qualifies several singers a year for the highly competitive All-State Choir.
 Several of the singers have been invited to sing with the Santa Fe Opera Young Voices program and choir graduates have gone on to study music and theater throughout the United States.